It’s not just the altitude the Mariners have to contend with at Coors Field. The area of outfield is a challenge in itself

 Draft signings

-The Mariners announced the signing of 15 draft picks on Tuesday afternoon.
+The Mariners announced the signing of 15 draft picks Tuesday afternoon.
 The highest of those picks was their fourth-round selection, right-handed pitcher Bryce Miller out of Texas A&M. He reportedly received a $400,000 signing bonus, which is $112,000 below slot value for the pick.
 The Mariners are expected to use that money to sign their third-round pick Michael Morales, a right-handed pitcher out of East Pennsboro High School in Enola, Pennsylvania.

 All 15 players announced were college players, several of whom were seniors and had no choice but to sign.